[Photo] Sand

 Is facial cosmetic & reconstructive surgery safe?

 By and large the procedures involved in facial reconstructive surgery are safe.
-However, as with any type of surgical procedure there are certain inherent risks, especially where a general anesthesia is involved.
-But the bigger risk is aesthetic-related.
-Too often the portrayal of cosmetic surgery in popular culture simplifies the “nose job” or “tummy tuck” procedure and if a patient’s expectations aren’t realistic or if the practitioner is not fully qualified or experienced enough, the patient runs the risk of having a botched procedure that may not be reversible.
+However, as with any type of surgical procedure there are certain inherent risks, but the biggest risk is obtaining an end result that is acceptable to the surgeon and patient.
+Too often the portrayal of cosmetic surgery in popular culture simplifies the “nose job” or “tummy tuck” procedure.
+If a patient’s expectations aren’t realistic or if the practitioner is not fully qualified or experienced enough, the patient runs the risk of having an unsatisfactory result that may not be reversible.
 A qualified specialist is best equipped to inform you of the specific risks inherent to the type of surgery you’re seeking.

 How do I know if I’m a candidate for surgery?